- haiti committee

 Eucharistic Ministers to the Sick

 These ministers bring Holy Communion to the sick, the hospitalized, the homebound.
 Training is provided by parishioner coordinator(s) and Cathedral staff.
 The current Eucharistic Ministers to the Sick Schedule can be accessed here.
-EMS Workbook 5.7
+EMS to the Sick and Homebound Schedule

 If you’re interested in volunteering, please let us know.

 Funeral Ministry assists the office staff in volunteering to be ushers, servers, Eucharistic Ministers, EMCs.
 Must be available during the weekdays.

 Lectors/Proclaimers of The Word